Freight

 - Click the pen icon next to the freight entry you want to modify.

-- Make necessary changes to fields, amounts, or status.
+- Update the fields, amount, or status.

 Delete Freight